enjelhutasoit/landing-page/README.md

-A Pen created at CodePen.io.
+# Landing Page
 This landing page is 3 of 5 final projects to earn a "Responsive Web Design Certification (300 hours)" from FreeCodeCamp.org

+A Pen created at CodePen.io.
 You can find this source, here:
 - [ ] https://codepen.io/enjelhutasoit/pen/gqvLqE.